oam-dev/rudr/docs/setup/install.md

 ### Verifying the Install

-You can verify that Scylla is installed by fetching the CRDs:
+You can verify that Rudr is installed by fetching the CRDs:

 ```console
 $ kubectl get crds -l app.kubernetes.io/part-of=core.oam.dev